 Mental Health in Schools

-Schools provide a unique opportunity to identify and treat mental health conditions by serving students where they already are.
-School personnel play an important role in identifying the early warning signs of an emerging mental health condition and in linking students with effective services and supports.
+- Fortunately, our schools can play an important role in identifying the early warning signs of an emerging mental health condition and in linking students with effective services and supports.

 - NAMI supports funding to allow schools to train faculty and staff on the early warning signs of mental health conditions and how to link students to services.

 - And, NAMI believes that every school should also be able to provide school-based and/or school-linked mental health services.
 School-based mental health services bring trained community mental health professionals into schools, where school-linked mental health services link families to resources in the community.

 - Schools should also have the funding necessary to coordinate school-based mental health services with the community mental health system so children and young adults do not fall through the cracks.

 - Investing in children’s mental health improves the lives of children and families.
 When children get the right care at the right time, we can prevent negative outcomes like school failure, hospitalization—and even suicide.